puppetlabs-toy-chest/pe-razor-vagrant-stack/README.md

     razor to instruct it.
 7. The razor client is installed on the razor-server.
 You can use the client to create a policy.
-  - WARNING: After you've created a policy and your box reboots to install the repo your policy defines it may fail to boot into the installation media due to an issue with virtualbox.
-If you force close the vm and reboot it will proceed as normal.
 8. If you would like to connect to the puppet enterprise console you can connect from your machine at https://192.168.51.22.